1) "In your 20 years of practice, what is the single biggest problem inventors have".

 Do not pursue an invention unless you have sufficient capital, at the beginning, to carry it all the way to market.
 Do not hope the money comes in later.
 Also, anything you pay a service provider, do not later try to request they return the money because the invention didn't do well.

-Yes.
-This law firm has been assisting inventors with finding appropriate service providers since 2003.
+YES!
+THANK YOU for asking!
+All inventors should be focusing on this (yet few do).
+This law firm (and some-time provider of non-legal services) has been assisting inventors with finding appropriate service providers since 2003.
 However, plan on spending money.
 No decent service provider will work for a share of the invention.
 All work for cash, non-refundable, must be paid in advance.
 Payment is never contingent on the invention’s success.
-Never.

 Next, inventors who ask this question early, are usually better clients and more astute about their prospects.
 We wish more people would ask this question.
 Getting your invention properly made, and sold, is much much more important than your patent protection.
 By a factor of about 20:1.
 Patents have their place, yes, but getting the invention made and sold or at least sellable-condition is much more important.